shinyblink/sled/README.md

 ## How to select modules
 Modules are compiled into `*.so` files into `modules/`.
 You can delete any module you don't want to run from the `modules/` folder.

 Additionally the `GNUmakefile` includes the `sledconf` file which selects which modules are build with the `MODULES` variable.
 It should contain at least one outputmodule and one additional module to run.
+Please copy a file from `Makefiles/` to `sledconf` for changing your build locally and don't change the `GNUmakefile`.

 ```make
 MODULES := $(MODULES_DEFAULT) out_$(DEFAULT_OUTMOD)